hmcts/pcs-api/src/e2eTest/test-README.md

 Current Screenshot: The new image that failed.

 Diff Highlighted Screenshot: An image showing all changed pixels highlighted in red.
-This tells you exactly what broke.You must update the baseline snapshot whenever you:
+This tells you exactly what broke.